UDelIT/udthemebrand/README.md

 ## Latest Update ##

-9/23/2019
+4/16/2020

 ## Description ##

-A WCAG compliant plugin allows a University department or college to display the official University of Delaware branded header and footer on a WordPress website.
+A WCAG AA compliant plugin allows a University department or college to display the official University of Delaware branded header and footer on a WordPress website.

 Site administrators may choose to use a college or department-specific title in addition to the official University header and footer.